 - Go to the ‘Customize’ step

 - Turn ‘Facebook white label’

-Once the option you’ve activated the “Facebook white label” option and press ‘publish’, the Facebook share message will contain the URL of the page where the Riddle is embedded (instead of the usual riddle.com).
+Once you’ve activated the “Facebook white label” option and pressed ‘publish’, the Facebook share message will contain the URL of the page where the Riddle is embedded (instead of the usual riddle.com).